dsellers1/home-assistant/concepts.md

 ## Single-line/Multiline Code and Using Quotation Marks

-When a single line of code is used, it must begin and end with a single quotation mark `'`.
-When using quotation marks within the code, using double quotation marks `"` or two consecutive single quotation marks `''` is required.

-When code consists of multiple lines, single quotation marks are not needed at the beginning and end.
-Single or double quotation marks can be used within the code; two consecutive quotation marks are not needed.
+For single-line code, per Home Assistant's [YAML Style Guide](https://developers.home-assistant.io/docs/documenting/yaml-style-guide/#quoting-style), templates are strings and are double-quoted.
+Single quotes should be used inside the template.
+(Double quotes on the outside; single quotes on the inside.)
+When code consists of multiple lines, outside quotes are not used.
+Single or double quotation marks can be used within the code, but good practice dictates that single quotes should still be used inside the code.

+When a return string, for example, contains a single quotation mark (or apostrophe), an escape character or two single quotation marks can be used with Jinja or an HTML Character Entity[^6] for JavaScript.

+Jinja: `'It\'s on'` or `'It''s on'`<br>
+JavaScript: `'It&apos; on'`

+> [!NOTE]
+> While creating this guide, I noticed that the mushroom-template-card does not properly handle the escape character or two single quotation marks to show an apostrophe within the strings.
+To get around this limitation, I had to deviate from the good practice and use double quotes around the strings inside a multiline template.
+(I hope this does not lead to confusion.)

 Using multiline code requires a *block style indicator* to indicate how new lines should behave.
 Using a pipe symbol `|` keeps the new lines as the literal style.
 The folded style uses a right-angle bracket `>` and new lines are replaced with spaces.
 A *chomping indicator* can also be used to control what happens with newlines at the end a a string.
 The default puts a single newline at the end of a string.
 Using `-` removes all newlines; `+` keeps them.

 > [!CAUTION]
 > Sometimes HA has a habit of not following the block style or chomping indicators.